 Ray Jia

-Research Head, China World Gold CouncilChina’s gold market in September: higher gold demand, higher local gold price spread
+Head of Research (Asia Pacific, ex-India) and Deputy Head of Trade Engagement (China) World Gold CouncilChina’s gold market in September: higher gold demand, higher local gold price spread

 Gold prices fell in September.
 The LBMA Gold Price AM in USD and the Shanghai Gold Benchmark Price (PM) in CNY declined by 4.6% and 4.3% respectively last month.
 The rising interest rate, outflows from global gold ETFs, and a stronger dollar all contributed to gold price weaknesses in September.